 - As soon as you arrive, you’ll see volunteers at the Welcome Table and at the Religious Education window in the lobby.
 They can direct you to the coat room and restrooms and let you know where the service is and where the classrooms are.

-- If your child is on the younger side, plan on staying in the classroom with your child during the entire Religious Education session.
-Often 4thgraders and older prefer their parents to stay out of the classroom, though you are of course welcome to attend class if you wish.
+- If your child is on the younger side, plan on staying in the classroom them during the entire Religious Education session.
+Often 4th graders and older prefer their parents to stay out of the classroom, though you are of course welcome to attend class if you wish.

-- Please know that we have a Safe Congregations policy in place, which means that you are responsible for your children/youth before and after their class sessions.
+- Please know that we have a Safe Congregations (see below) policy in place, which means that you are responsible for your children/youth before and after their class sessions.

-- If, after your visit, you feel that Albany UU may be your family’s religious home, please join us for a “Getting to UU” session.
-Talk to anyone at the Welcome Table or the Religious Education window or Leah Purcell about joining in!
+- If, after your visit, you feel that Albany UU may be your family’s religious home, please join us for a “Getting to Know UU” session.
+Talk to anyone at the Welcome Table or the Religious Education window or Leah Purcell, Director of Religious Education and Family Ministry, about joining in!

-- After your third visit, if you decide that Albany UU is your family’s religious home, please take a moment to register your child(ren).
+- Also, if you decide that Albany UU is your family’s religious home, please take a moment to register your child(ren).
 This will help us ensure that you are kept up to date about important events happening in the program.